ktonon/two-medium-model/README.md

 # Two Medium Model (2MM)

-A physical model of reality with one fundamental force and at least two mediums.

-The Two-Medium Model proposes that many physical phenomena — from particle behavior to cosmology — can be reinterpreted using two interacting physical media.
-All forces and matter structures arise from the interplay between:

-* **LCM (Light-Carrying Medium)** — a compressible medium supporting transverse waves
-* **GCM (Gravity-Carrying Medium)** — an ultra-fast, high-flux particulate background producing shadowing forces
+The Two-Medium Model begins from the premise that there is only **one** fundamental force, **contact interactions**, and focuses on the portion of an infinite universe that we can observe or meaningfully infer.
+It proposes that physical phenomena arise from the interaction of two media: the **Light-Carrying Medium** (LCM), a compressible continuum supporting transverse waves and standing-wave matter structures, and the **Gravity-Carrying Medium** (GCM), an ultra-fast, FTL particulate flux composed of components at far smaller scales.
+The GCM influences both quantum behavior and macroscopic gravity through shadowing and momentum-transfer effects.
+In this framework, all traditionally defined “fundamental forces” emerge as derived consequences of how these two media interact.

 # Table of Contents